 The maximum number of Belgians who at one point were active in Syria or Iraq has climbed to 502.
 This implies that the steady flow from foreign fighters to (mainly) The Islamic State has somewhat slowed down.
 Since April 2015 that would be an increase of only 18 (known) individuals.

 Origins in Belgium: Of 231 individuals we know where they originated from, as shown in next graph (in alphabetical order):

-- Belgium 77 individuals can be linked to Sharia4Belgium, the most important group in Belgium contributing to the high number of foreign fighters in Syria and Iraq.
+- 78 individuals can be linked to Sharia4Belgium, the most important group in Belgium contributing to the high number of foreign fighters in Syria and Iraq.

 At least one was a former member of the Groupe Islamique Combattant Marocain (GICM)

-We know of at least two individuals who are fighting in pro-regime ranks
+- We know of at least 5 individuals who are fighting in pro-regime ranks

-- Syria At least 89 individuals are affiliated with The Islamic State (ISIS).
+- At least 107 Belgians are fighters / members of The Islamic State (ISIS).
 Most remarkably at least 19 of them are/were members of the Lybian branch Katibat al-Battar al-Libi

-At least 56 Belgians have been killed thus far in Syria and Iraq.
-Most of them in combat, at least one of them conducted a suicide operation
+At least 63 Belgians have been killed thus far in Syria and Iraq.
+Most of them in combat, at least three of them conducted a suicide operation

 - A List of Belgians fighters killed in Syria and Iraq (in random order):

 - Abd ar-Rahman al-Ayashi (aka Abu Hajjar), 38, Idlib, Suqur as-Sham